 How can I stop craving watermelon?

-While watermelon is mostly water, it also contains a fair amount of natural sugar.
+While watermelon is mostly water, it contains a fair amount of natural sugar.
 If you find yourself repeatedly craving watermelon, there are a few steps you can take to help curb your appetite.

 Is watermelon craving a sign of pregnancy?